falaelcom/raw-profiler/README.md

     //	will proxy the stats to a remote server
     //  will timeout outgoing logging requests in 5000 ms (default is 2000 ms)
     //	the remote server will append "-node1" to the name of the subdirectory that will strore the logs from this particular application instance
-    //	this way one logging server can collect data from many application instances
+    //	    allowing one logging server to collect data from many application running instances

-To start the remote profiling data collector server, create a new app.js file, like this
+To start the remote profiling data collector server, create a new `app.js` file, like this

     require("raw-profiler");
-    __pf.createDataCollectorServer({host: "<ip/host to listen on>", port: "9666", logDelayMs: 300}).run();
+    __pf.createDataCollectorServer({host: "<ip/host to listen on>", port: 9666, logDelayMs: 300}).run();  //  adjust the port and logDelayMs values by your preference

 In order to perform custom feed source detection, run the remote profiling data collector server like this

      require("raw-profiler");
-     __pf.createDataCollectorServer({host: "<ip/host to listen on>", port: "9666", logDelayMs: 300}).run(function(req, res)
+     __pf.createDataCollectorServer({host: "<ip/host to listen on>", port: 9666, logDelayMs: 300}).run(function(req, res)  //  adjust the port and logDelayMs values by your preference
      {
         return req.headers["x-forwarded-for"] ||
             req.headers["x-real-ip"] ||